-Appendix H-1 Fair Housing Outreach & Education Plan.
+Appendix H-1 (i) Fair Housing Outreach & Education Plan; and (ii) Local Law No. 9-2010 Amending the Laws of Westchester County.

 I. ANALYSIS OF IMPEDIMENTS

 Pursuant to Paragraph 32 of the Stipulation, the County is required to complete an Analysis of Impediments ("AI") within its jurisdiction that complies with the guidance in HUD's Fair Housing Planning Guide, in a form that is deemed acceptable by HUD.
 As part of the AI, the County is required to: